Visited: December 2008

 In addition to its rural appearance and the scarcity of activities typically found in other African nations, the overall atmosphere in the capital is notably bleak.
 I didn’t notice much interest and effort of people to work hard or wish to progress.

-In a country with so many internal problems, anarchy, lack of control and thousands of young people without proper future, it is a matter of time for bad things to happen; not on individual level, but on the big scale.
+In a country with deep internal problems, anarchy, and many young people without a future, it’s only a matter of time before bad things happen.
+And when they do, they occur on a large scale.

 The two-days drive from Guinea-Bissau to the city of Labe in Guinea is one of the legendary road trips that I could set alongside livestock truck ride in northern Kenya or an all-night bounce on a broken pick-up in the Colombian Andes in Colombia.

-I showed up at the bus stop in the village of Gabú at 7:30am, but it took more than two hours before other six passengers appeared and we were ready to set off for the Guinean border (65 kilometers far) in a worn-out Peugeot sept place.
+I showed up at the bus stop in the village of Gabú at 7:30 a.m., but it took more than two hours for the other six passengers to arrive.
+At that point, were we ready to set off for the Guinean border, 65 kilometers away, in a worn-out Peugeot sept-place.

-No big deal, there is no hurry in Africa.
-At least I had a hearty breakfast, exchanged money and chatted with the locals, while waiting.
-The car filled up quickly and we departed in good mood.
-Only a few kilometers later, a shock absorber on the rear wheel started to squeal, but we continued driving until we met one of the rarely oncoming vehicles, which offered us traction to a mechanic.
+No big deal.
+There’s never any hurry in Africa.
+At least I had a hearty breakfast, exchanged money, and chatted with the locals while I waited.
+Only a few kilometers later, a shock absorber on the rear wheel started squealing, but we kept going until we finally met one of the rare oncoming vehicles, which helped tow us to a mechanic.

 The situation seemed hopeless as we were right in the middle of nowhere located between two villages; but soon a completely empty taxi appeared out of nowhere, collected us and transported onward.

 The farmer suddenly ran to the bush and started to haul seven additional bags, each weighing 25 kilograms.
-No problem, there is always enough space for more people or cargo in Africa.
+No problem, there is always enough space for more people or cargo.

 Upon completing four hours of travel, we reached the border, having covered a distance of 65 kilometers.

-I quickly arranged border formalities for the crossing from Guinea Bissau to Guinea and I was already sitting in the next Peugeot sept place bush taxi, which took us to the first major village in Guinea for a few Guinean francs.
+I quickly completed the border formalities for the crossing from Guinea-Bissau to Guinea and was soon seated in the next Peugeot sept-place bush taxi.
+It took us to the first major village in Guinea for just a few Guinean francs.
 This time the waiting time to fill up the vehicle was less than an hour and apart from military checkpoints there were no special inconveniences.

 Saraboydi, however, was not my final destination that day; it was another 15 kilometers to the village of Koundara, where I planned to spend the night.
-By the time we reached our destination, it had been dark for a few hours, approaching 9:00pm.
+By the time we reached our destination, it had already been dark for a few hours, and it was approaching 9:00pm.

 Various national parks, beautiful beaches and exotic islands are theoretically available for exploration.
-In reality, they may be difficult to access, prohibitively expensive to visit or simply off-limits.
+In reality, they may be difficult to access, very expensive to visit or simply off-limits.